 One of the user services for which a special charge might be made is a subscriber's customer specific billing system.
 In this option the user can "flag" each fax transmission with a keyed-in prefix which contains a user customer, client, or project number.
-This number is stored as a key field in the 40 Transaction File for that call.
-Thus, when the telephone bill is prepared, the billing computer can sort the subscriber's bill on this field and present the user with a list of all fax messages, total usage time, number of pages, and related delivery process is almost identical to subscriber-to- 45 charges, all grouped by the subscriber's own customers, clients, or projects.
+This number is stored as a key field in the Transaction File for that call.
+Thus, when the telephone bill is prepared, the billing computer can sort the subscriber's bill on this field and present the user with a list of all fax messages, total usage time, number of pages, and related charges, all grouped by the subscriber's own customers, clients, or projects.
 Furthermore, it can accept the subscriber's particular algorithm for billing calls to customers or clients and generate a column showing what the subscriber will bill for the service (as a separate matter from what the SAFF system and the telephone company have billed the subscriber).
 This can be of great assistance in attributing costs and billing customers for services rendered.